Ory-Data-Science/semester-biology/syllabus.md

 ### Assignment policy

-Assignments are due by 11:59 pm Central Time.
-Assignments should be submitted via either Github or Moodle.
+Assignments are generally due by the start of the next class, and will be specified on the Github Classrooms assignment.

 ### Course Technology